RakibulIslam1/WebController/README.md

-# My Library for ESP32 Web Server based controller
+# Library for ESP32 Web Server based controller

-This is a library for controlling an ESP32-based web server that anyone can use for their project.
+This is a library for an ESP32 web server based controller that anyone can use for their project.
 It supports 10 buttons, 2 sliders, and 2 joysticks.
 It provides a customizable controller interface, allowing you to configure buttons, sliders, and joysticks, and save settings both in local storage and EEPROM.
 It supports multi-touch input, allowing multiple joysticks to work simultaneously.

 ![cntroller face](https://i.imgur.com/K4Y7zn1.jpeg)